rmclabs-io/pythiags-dev/README.md

 1. Hardware:

-   * `pythia` is known to work in ubuntu-based distributions: Jetpack 4.4 for ARM (Jetson Xavier) and 18.08 for x86 (2080 TI).
+   * `pythiags` is known to work in ubuntu-based distributions: Jetpack 4.4 for ARM (Jetson Xavier) and 18.08 for x86 (2080 TI).
 Other Linux should work, too, depending on deepstream support.